-Distance learning and teleworking have boosted the IT industry during the pandemic.
-"The entire supply chain has been tightened like never before," said Gregg Prendergast, President of Pan-America at Acer.
-In addition, companies such as Foxconn had to close doors due to staff shortages due to the pandemic.
+Distance learning and telecommuting have boosted the IT industry during the pandemic.
+"The entire supply chain has been strained like never before," said Gregg Prendergast, President of Pan-America at Acer.
+In addition, companies like Foxconn had to close doors due to staff shortages due to the pandemic.

 Severe delays in the hardware industry due to the pandemic

 The historical maximum for the sale of laptops and desktops was in 2008 when 300 million units were sold.
 The number had been falling until falling below 250 million teams.
 It seemed quite difficult to increase sales, something that has happened.